junxit/us-congress-bills-112/bill.md

   >     - **(ii)** *Procurement employees or program managers described* A procurement employee or program manager described in this clause is a senior procurement executive, senior program manager, or Director of Small and Disadvantaged Business Utilization of a Federal agency having contracting authority.

 - **(d)** *Enforcement; Determinations of the total value of contract awards* Section 15(g) of the Small Business Act (15 U.S.C.
 644(g)), as amended by this Act, is further amended by adding at the end the following:
-  > - **(3)** *Enforcement* If the Administrator does not issue the report required in paragraph (2) on or before the date that is 120 days after the end of the prior fiscal year, the Administrator may not carry out or establish any pilot program until the date on which the Administrator issues the report.
+  > - **(3)** *Enforcement* If the Administrator does not issue the report required in subsection (h)(2) on or before the date that is 120 days after the end of the prior fiscal year, the Administrator may not carry out or establish any pilot program until the date on which the Administrator issues the report.
   > - **(4)** *Determinations of the total value of contract awards* For purposes of the goals established under paragraphs (1) and (2), the total value of contract awards for a fiscal year may not be determined in a manner that excludes the value of a contract based on—
   >   - **(A)** where the contract is awarded;
   >   - **(B)** where the contract is performed;
   >   - **(C)** whether the contract is mandated by Federal law to be performed by an entity other than a small business concern;
-  >   - **(D)** whether funding for the contract is made available in an appropriations Act, if the contract is subject to competition in the Contract Act; or
+  >   - **(D)** whether funding for the contract is made available in an appropriations Act, if the contract is subject to the Competition in Contracting Act of 1984; or
   >   - **(E)** whether the contract is subject to the Federal Acquisition Regulation.

 ## § 3.
 Reporting on goals for procurement contracts awarded to small business concerns